Camc314/Sudkou-Solver/README.md

 # Sudoku-Solver
 A simple web program that solves a sudoku puzzle.
+It is hosted on [Netifly](https://www.netlify.com/) [here](https://zealous-johnson-2daa08.netlify.app/).

 The Program can do two things:
-1. It can either take input in the form of a partially solved sudoku puzzle and solve it.
+1. Solve an incomplete Sudoku
-2. Check if an already-completed puzzle is correct and has no inconsistencies.
+2. Check if a solved Sudoku is valid

 Learn more about Sudoku [here](https://en.wikipedia.org/wiki/Sudoku)